tim-balloon/TIMflight/docs/ReimagingFlightComputer.md

 I used a computer with Ubuntu's "Disks" graphical utility.
 You won't get the 1337 h4ck3r cred of using `dd`, but it's fast and easy.
 You can boot into an Ubuntu Live USB on any computer to do this, or use a computer already running Ubuntu.

-If you already have an image file of a flight computer disk (\*.img), skip to step 10.
+If you already have an image file (\*.img) of a flight computer disk _that you trust_, skip to step 10.

 1. Turn off the Ubuntu computer, if it isn't already.
 2. Connect the old flight computer hard drive to the computer power/data, or to the dock